Horizon (British TV series): Format

 The format of the series has varied over the years.

 1960s–1980s

-The first ever Horizon was "The World of Buckminster Fuller", produced and directed by Ramsay Short, was shown on 5 February 1964.
+The first ever Horizon was "The World of Buckminster Fuller", produced and directed by Ramsay Short, was broadcast on 2 May 1964.
 It set the style; running time 50 minutes, no in-vision presenter, interviewees speaking off camera (in practice, almost always to the producer/director whose questions were usually edited out).
 Until the 1980s Horizon, in common with all BBC documentaries, was shot on 16 mm film.
 Only rare programmes had a specialist writer – in most cases the producer/director was also the writer.

 The first Horizon in colour was "Koestler on Creativity", produced by Robert Vas, was shown on 5 December 1967.

 The Public Broadcasting Service's (PBS) Nova series was created in 1974, after Michael Ambrosino, who had served a year-long fellowship with the BBC, was inspired to create an American program based on the same model.